MHA routinely collaborates with a number of community partners, including, but not limited to:

 Franklin & Marshall College

 Franklin & Marshall College offers students a hands-on education that emphasizes close relationships with faculty.
-With a 230-year history of academic excellence, the College unleashes the potential in students to help them achieve beyond what they themselves thought possible.
+With a 230-year history of academic excellence, F&M unleashes the potential in students to help them achieve beyond what they themselves thought possible.
 Students flourish in a supportive community that treats them as an individual, and their successes continue long after F&M. The College is a national leader in launching students and alumni to opportunities where they make a difference in the community and the world.

 Lancaster County Coalition to End Homelessness